 What kinds of things go in a bullet journal?

-Planner pages.
 Monthlies and weeklies are pretty much the crux of planning in your bujo.
-Some people plan out their whole year in advance, others just do a month ahead with the goal of getting it all ready to fill in.
-I think this comes from the fact that social media accounts tend to post videos and images of their “before the pen” spreads in order to show off their artistic skills — which is a totally normal and perfectly fine thing to do, but not necessary for one who is beginning or just using bullet journaling on a basic, self-serving-only kind of level.
+Some people plan out their whole year in advance.
+Other people choose to do a month ahead with the goal of getting it all ready to fill in.
+I think this comes from the fact that social media accounts tend to post videos and images of their “before the pen” spreads in order to show off their artistic skills — which is a totally normal and perfectly fine thing to do!
+It’s just not necessary for one who is beginning or just using bullet journaling on a basic, self-serving-only kind of level.

-Journal entries.
 As a kid, I always kept a diary.
 Even if I only wrote, “nothing special today”, I wrote in it every day.
 As an adult, I know that getting my thoughts and feelings out really helps me process them.
-Sometimes I find myself so exhausted at the end of the day that I can't think of anything super emotional to write out, so I only write out three things I was grateful for that day.
-Which is pretty much something that goes into every day's posts.
+Sometimes I find myself so exhausted at the end of the day that I can’t think of anything to write out.
+When that happens, I only write out three things I was grateful for that day.
+Which is pretty much something that goes into every day’s posts.

 So, again, why should you consider bullet journaling?

 Because it’s self-care.
 Because it quiets your brain.
 Because we are all in the habit of being “busy” we rarely stop and think about the little things.
 Because you find yourself forgetting things — important things, or even not really so important things.
 Because you love making to-do lists and plans and using a pen and paper to do it instead of an app (but there’s nothing wrong with apps, okay?).
 Because you like to doodle while you’re taking notes on things, or not.
 Because you’re a minimalist and you want something simple, black and white, and handy to keep with you to help you stay on track.

 Because it’s fun, relaxing, and is 101% worth giving a shot!